3box/keramik/keramik/src/advanced_configuration.md

 kubectl describe nodes
 ```

-You can also set resources for IPFS within ceramic similarly
+You can also set resources for IPFS within ceramic similarly.

 ```yaml
 # network configuration